 The sovereign Miami Tribe of Oklahoma is based in Miami, Oklahoma in the northeastern corner of the state.
-The population of the Nation is just over 5,000, and citizens can be found living in 47 states as well as outside the boundaries of the United States.
+As of 2020, the population of the Nation is just over 5,700, and citizens can be found living in 49 states as well as outside the boundaries of the United States.
 The Tribe’s population is concentrated in northeastern Oklahoma, eastern Kansas, and northern Indiana.
 This reflects the historical experiences of a tribe that suffered a series of forced removals from our historic homelands – in what became the states of Indiana, Illinois, Ohio, Wisconsin, and Michigan – to lands lying west of the Mississippi in what would become the state of Kansas, and then from Kansas to Indian Territory, which later became the state of Oklahoma.

 In our language, the Miami Tribe’s name for ourselves is Myaamia, which means “the Downstream People.”
 Our story begins at a place we call Saakiiweeyonki, near where the St. Joseph’s River empties into Lake Michigan.
 At some point in our distant past, our ancestors first emerged onto our homelands at Saakiiweeyonki.

 From the village at Saakiiweeyonki, they descended into the Waapaahšiki Siipiiwi (Wabash River) valley building communities at major confluences and portages from Kiihkayonki (Ft.
 Wayne, Indiana) downstream to Aciipihkahkionki (Vincennes, Indiana).
 Together these villages maintained a common language, hunting and farming cultural practices.
 They often came together to collectively defend themselves and negotiate peace with neighboring tribes and Europeans.